Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 You can manually search and note the type of ads that your competitors publish on Instagram or use tools like PowerAdSpy to scrape them on your behalf in no time.

 Apart from being a social media platform, Pinterest also works as a search engine to search for images.
 It is the best place for creating brand awareness, to be very honest.
-As the number of Pinterest users increases day by day, people have started using the mobile app version instead of the desktop version now.
+As the number of Pinterest users increases day by day, people have started using the mobile app version instead of the desktop version.

 Types of Pinterest Ads: